jckett/Square-Footage/README.md

-# Home Square Footage Rates
+# Understanding Home Rates Predicors Through Modeling

-This project predicts the cost of a home based on square footage and basic housing amenities.
+Ever wonder how the size and bathroom count of your home could be affecting its market value?
+This project looks at understanding how square footage and basic home amenities (number of bathrooms) could affect the sale price of a home.

+## The Data

+The data was directly provided, but can be found [here](https://github.com/jckett/Square_Footage/blob/master/housing.xlsx).

 ## Technologies